a-bro-0227/AWS-Web-App/README.md

 # Welcome to your CDK Python project!

 This is an example and step-by-step instructions on how to deploy a simple AWS stack using GitHub Actions.
 In this example, we'll deploy a basic AWS CloudFormation stack.
-Here's what you need to do:

-*# TODO: add more headers*

 **Step 1: Set up an AWS Account and GitHub Repository**
-1. Create an AWS account if you don't have one already.
+1. Create an AWS account if you don't have one already.  # TODO: Add link to set up
-2. Set up a GitHub repository where you'll store your code.
+2. Set up a GitHub repository where you'll store your code.  # TODO: Add link to GitHub docs

 **Step 2: Configure AWS Credentials**
 1. Generate an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 You can do this by going to the AWS Management Console, navigating to IAM (Identity and Access Management), and creating a new IAM user with appropriate permissions.